Yeqzids/Yeqzids.GitHub.io/index.md

 <img style="float: left;" src="imgs/trs2022.png" width="150">

 The Encke-Taurid Complex, comprising of Encke's Comet and the Taurid meteoroid stream, is thought to be the relics of a large-scale cometary breakup and may harbor a swarm of potentially Earth-threatening asteroids.
 The extent of this swarm, however, is uncertain due to the lack of observations.
 We used the mighty [Zwicky Transient Facility](https://www.ztf.caltech.edu/) to conduct a targeted search of such asteroids during their predicted close encounter to Earth in 2022.
-The analysis showed that there are no more than 9 to 14 hundred-meter-class asteroids in this swarm, or 10<sup2></sup> Tunguska-sized objects, suggesting that the impact risk from these asteroids is relatively low and that Encke's Comet's progenitor was about 10 km in size, smaller than some earlier estimates.
+The analysis showed that there are no more than 9 to 14 hundred-meter-class asteroids in this swarm, or 10<sup2></sup> Tunguska-sized objects, suggesting that the impact risk from these asteroids is relatively low.

 [Li, Ye, Vida et al. (2025), PSJ, 6, 94](https://iopscience.iop.org/article/10.3847/PSJ/adbe74) ..
 [Press Release](https://cmns.umd.edu/news-events/news/new-study-eases-concerns-over-possible-doomsday-asteroid-swarm) | [Ye, Li, Vida et al. (2026), Acta Astronautica, 238, 285](https://scixplorer.org/abs/2026AcAau.238..285Y/abstract)